-Bipartisan group of lawmakers plan Afghanistan trip in defiance of Pelosi, McCarthy requests not to do so
+Bipartisan group of lawmakers planned Afghanistan trip in defiance of Pelosi, McCarthy requests not to do so

 Reps Moulton and Meijer already took a secret trip without leadership approval

-Some House members from both sides of the aisle are planning to head to Afghanistan despite House Speaker Nancy Pelosi and Minority Leader Kevin McCarthy urging their members not to travel to the region, Fox News has learned.
+Some House members from both sides of the aisle were planning to head to Afghanistan despite House Speaker Nancy Pelosi and Minority Leader Kevin McCarthy urging their members not to travel to the region, Fox News has learned.

-The cohort of House members, both Republicans and Democrats, are either trying to get to Afghanistan or intend to travel there to assist in the evacuation effort of American citizens and others from Kabul, multiple sources have told Fox News.
+The cohort of House members, both Republicans and Democrats, either were trying to get to Afghanistan or intended to travel there to assist in the evacuation effort of American citizens and others from Kabul, multiple sources have told Fox News.

-It was not immediately clear how many members of Congress are traveling or how they are getting there.
+It's believed that no additional House members were attempting Wednesday to travel to Afghanistan.
+However, Fox News is told some lawmakers could "freelance" and head there on their own in the future, despite the bipartisan admonitions.

 PELOSI SLAMS REPS.
 MOULTON, MEIJER FOR 'FREELANCE' AFGHANISTAN TRIP: 'DEADLY SERIOUS'

-These travel plans come after Pelosi, D-Calif., rebuked two members of Congress – Reps.
+These travel plans came after Pelosi, D-Calif., rebuked two members of Congress – Reps.
 Peter Meijer, R-Mich., and Seth Moulton, D-Mass., – for taking a rogue trip to Kabul.
 She sent a letter to her colleagues warning against traveling to the "region during this time of danger."

 "This is deadly serious," Pelosi said at a Capitol news conference Wednesday.
 "You do not want members to go."